ioda-net/geo-infra/docs/sysadmin/db.rst

 - The name of the portal and the name of a layer.
 This allows us to select the appropriate views for a request.
 - A geometry that will be intersected with the one of the feature to find only the relevant features for this request.

 We then return a JSON representation of the row.
+It will be presented to the user in a popup.
+This popup will contain a tab for each feature view and each tab will contain a table with a column per column in the feature view.

 In order to work as expected, all the views must contain: